-Somehow, it was this moment in the doctor’s office that my love of our family’s photos was born, though it would be years before I would even know about them and they would come into my life.
-But that experience in the doctor’s office primed me to obsessess about each photo in our family’s photo collection, and in turn, they have given me hours of of wonder and deep connection.
+Somehow, it was this moment in the doctor’s office that my love of our family’s photos was born, though it would be years before the collection would come into my life.
+But that experience primed me to obsess over each photo and their exact point in time.
+In turn, they have given me hours of wonder and deep connection.

 I will never stop wondering what that woman and her daughter are doing right now.